 That all sounds great, right?
 Well, before buying into virtual reality as the panacea for all the troubles leasing agents face, perhaps it is time to consider something else.
 What could possibly beat the amazing technological advances offered to the real estate world by virtual reality?
 It’s actually quite simple – reality.

 While virtual reality can help bridge many gaps within the buying and leasing market, it’s not a cure all.
-Real time, live video allows potential home owners and renters to get the benefits of a real life tour with a real agent alongside those of a virtual reality tour.
+Real-time, live video allows potential home owners and renters to get the benefits of a real life tour with a real agent alongside those of a virtual reality tour.
 Don’t believe us?
 Check out these ways real beats virtual and how to integrate true reality into your processes.

 Reality vs Expectation

 When touring a property online using the virtual reality platforms currently offered, prospective buyers/renters are touring perfect produced and manufactured environments.
 One of the main complaints many leasing agents hear from consumers is that the property or specific unit “doesn’t look like the pictures.”
 And yet, many see a virtual environment as the solution?
-Sure, a virtual tour allows users to have a more dynamic view of a unit and community, but it’s still marginally different than the same polished, professional photos already on the website.
+Sure, virtual tour software allows users to have a more dynamic view of a unit and community, but it’s still marginally different than the same polished, professional photos already on the website.

 By offering a real time tour, prospective residents are able to get a real look into the exactly unit they could be living in and a feel for the community in general.
 You can’t photoshop live video, which allows the onsite team to showcase their space in a real, transparent way that virtual reality tours simply cannot do.
 And because it’s live, it eliminates most all surprises when that prospective resident does come to visit or, better yet, moves in.
 No community is perfect, but by going live, potential buyers and renters can ask their questions, see what they want to see, and be confident the community is perfect for them.